Australian inquiry hears CBA knew risks but put mortgage 'volume' ahead of customers

-SYDNEY (Reuters) - Commonwealth Bank of Australia (CBA.AX) Chief Executive Ian Narev knew that a system of financial incentives to reward mortgage brokers could hurt customers but failed to act, an inquiry into Australia’s financial sector heard on Thursday.
+SYDNEY, March 15 (Reuters) - Commonwealth Bank of Australia Chief Executive Ian Narev knew that a system of financial incentives to reward mortgage brokers could hurt customers but failed to act, an inquiry into Australia’s financial sector heard on Thursday.

 But instead of ordering changes to remuneration practices to protect customers from taking out loans they could never pay off, CBA chose to protect “volume” in the bank’s highly lucrative mortgage business, a CBA executive said.